 What triggers rosacea?

-While causes aren’t clearly known, triggers of breakouts are well documented.
+While causes aren’t clearly known, triggers of breakouts, according to the National Rosacea Society, are well documented:

 Is there a cure for rosacea?

-What should estheticians look out for as the telltale signs?
+What should estheticians look out for as the telltale signs of rosacea?

-For an esthetician, nurse practitioner or other non-specialist healthcare provider, it’s imperative to be sensitive to the symptoms of rosacea, as well as a client’s family history, lifestyle, and medical conditions that may contribute to the skin condition.
+For an esthetician, it’s imperative to be sensitive to the symptoms of rosacea, as well as a client’s family history, lifestyle, and medical conditions that may contribute to the skin condition.

 Rosacea often also involves the eyes.
-Indeed, the problem can begin with the eyes and is another often-misdiagnosed problem.
+In fact, the problem can begin with the eyes and is another often-misdiagnosed problem.
 Symptoms include dry, irritated, swollen and red eyelids, conjunctivitis and inflammation of the cornea and iris.